nicksp/dotfiles/bin/README.md

 ## sync-apps-data

-Synchronize Bear notes/note images with a custom folder on a local machine.
+Synchronize apps data with a custom local folder that I back up frequently to an external drive.

 - `sync-apps-data`